openstack/ceilometer/doc/source/architecture.rst

    :align: center
    :alt: Ceilometer pipeline

-   The assembly of component making the ceilometer pipeline
+   The assembly of components making the Ceilometer pipeline

 Publishing meters for different uses is actually a two dimensional problem.
 The first variable is the frequency of publication.
 Typically a meter that